ioipts/interpreter/README.md

 ## Language support
 Python

+## How to run on device
+cd test
+mkdir obj
+build
+./testinterpreter

-# How to use
+## How to run on web browser
-double click on sample/test.html
+deploy web/ on apache, nginx
+browser to web/test.html